Go Back Up

 • Business loss of income and workers' compensation

 Brokers start by identifying their client’s personal and business needs as well as any risks.
-Then they make informed recommendations about the insurance needed, how much to buy, and provide the client with several price quotes to compare.
+Then, they make informed recommendations about the insurance needed and how much to buy, and they provide the client with several quotes to compare.

 Since brokers don’t represent insurance companies, they can’t complete insurance sales or bind coverage on behalf of an insurer.
 Once the client decides, they hand over the account to an insurer or insurance agent to complete the transaction.

 Contrary to popular belief, using a broker has no added cost.
-Brokers make their money through commissions from insurance companies by selling insurance to their clients.
-Commissions typically range between 2% and 8% of the premium, depending on their state’s regulations.
+Brokers make money through commissions from insurance companies by selling insurance to their clients.
+Commissions typically range between 4% and 15% of the premium on average3, depending on their state’s regulations and industry.

 What are the responsibilities of an insurance broker?